- Corporate governance

 The Office did not undertake any advertising campaigns.

-There were no contracts over $10,000 exempted from reporting on AusTender.
+There were no contracts over $10,000 exempt from reporting on AusTender.

-The assets managed by the Office include ICT assets, plant and equipment, property and intangible assets such as software.
-With the exception of the property assets, all of these assets are handled internally and the five year capital replacement and capital investment plans predict our requirements.
+The assets managed by our Office include ICT assets, plant and equipment, property and intangible assets such as software.
+The five year capital replacement and capital investment plans predict our requirements.

-Our ICT assets are managed in-house and our property plant and equipment assets are primarily ICT assets and supported by maintenance agreements and warranties.
+Our ICT assets are managed in-house.
+Our property plant and equipment assets are primarily ICT assets and are supported by maintenance agreements and warranties.
 Intangible assets comprise software and websites.
 These are either supported internally or through a support contract.
 The other major asset is property leasehold fit out.
 We currently have offices in Adelaide, Brisbane, Canberra, Melbourne, Perth and Sydney.